 Where your tax dollars go

-The City collects approximately $23 million in property tax annually.
-Approximately $11 million is collected on behalf of other government agencies, including:
+Approximately 50% of the amount on your tax notice is collected on behalf of other government agencies, including:

 - 7% Capital Regional District (Recycling, Sewage Treatment, Drinking Water)